Batterii/fixture-riveter/docs/guide/traits.md

 ## Precedence

-If multiple traits would affect the same attribute, the last trait is used:
+Traits follow the [scoping] rules, so if multiple traits would affect the same attribute, the last trait is used:

+[dynamic scope]: ./glossary.md#scope

 ```typescript
 fr.fixture("user", User, (f) => {